Charles Eugène de Boisgelin: Service

-After returning to France, Charles took command of the coastal batteries in Morlaix and Tréguier, both in Brittany.
-In late 1756 he was moved back to sea, serving on the Alcyon till early 1757.
+After he returned to France, Charles took command of the coastal batteries in Morlaix and Tréguier, both in Brittany.
+In late 1756, he was moved back to sea, serving on the Alcyon till early 1757.
 In mid 1757, he was promoted to the rank of Frigate Captain (Captaine de Frégate), equivalent to that of Brigadier General/Commander in the Anglophone world.
 That year, he sailed on the Formidable, which was flagship of Ship of the Line Lieutenant, Louis Charles du Chaffault de Besné's squadron earmarked for Louisbourg, New France.

 In 1759, Charles took command of the 32-gun Blonde-class frigate Brune, which sailed from her base in Lorient towards the naval base in Brest and witnessed the Battle of Quiberon Bay.
-In 1762 the ship was once again at sea grouped with the Defence and Diadème which led a long campaign in 1762 with the Marquis de Montreil bound for Saint Pierre and Newfoundland.
+In 1762, the ship was once again at sea grouped with the Defence and Diadème which led a long campaign in 1762 with the Marquis de Montreil bound for Saint Pierre and Newfoundland.

 In 1764, Charles was promoted to Frigate Captain (Capitaine de Frégate) but retired from the navy in 1765.
 With the rank of Frigate Captain removed shortly after, his rank was altered to that of Naval Captain.

 Later life

-In 1764, Charles brother Réne Gabriel, Comte de Boisgelin, Viscomte de Pléhédel, Brigadier Colonel of the Régiment de Béarn died, and Charles subsequently took his titles and lineage over.
+In 1764, Charles' brother Réne Gabriel, Comte de Boisgelin, Viscomte de Pléhédel, Brigadier Colonel of the Régiment de Béarn died, and Charles subsequently took his titles and lineage over.
 From this point on, he would be known as the Count (Comte) of Boisgelin and Viscomte (Vicount) of Pléhédel.

-On 26 August 1767 Charles and his wife bear their first son, Bruno-Gabriel de Boisgelin who will take over his fathers titles on his death in 1791.
+On 26 August 1767, Charles and his wife bear their first son, Bruno-Gabriel de Boisgelin who will take over his fathers titles on his death in 1791.

-On 14 April 1770 Charles and his wife bear their second son, Alexandre-Joseph de Boisgelin who will later take the title of Marquis de Boisgelin.
+On 14 April 1770, Charles and his wife bear their second son, Alexandre-Joseph de Boisgelin who will later take the title of Marquis de Boisgelin.
 The title is raised under the Second Restoration, though Alexandre-Joseph remains 2nd in succession to his older brother, until 1827.

 By 1789, the Comte is appointed as Governor of Saint-Brieuc in Brittany and presides over the Order of the Nobility in Brittany from 1779, during the short absence of his brother.

-On 27 October 1791, the Comte dies and his eldest son, Bruno takes over his titles and lands, though the title is raised to that of Marquis.
+On 27 October 1791, the Comte died and his eldest son, Bruno took over his titles and lands, though the title was raised to that of Marquis.